tim-arnold/tims-career-plan/Track_3_Worker_Cooperative_Framework.md

 - Building something lasting and potentially multi-generational
 - No more "I don't trust them to do right by me"

-**Recommended: Start Phase 1 this month** while continuing job search and side contracting.
-See where it goes.
+**Recommended: Start Phase 1** to explore this opportunity.
 Worst case, you learn it's not right.
 Best case, you build the workplace you've always wanted.

 ---